 - Skills such as shredding, scanning, copying, filing, organization and document management, redaction, data entry, word processing, billing, book-keeping support.

 - PLAT program track is a “supplement” to the student’s school day and is not intended to replace an “academic track” but aims to be woven into the “fabric” of the student’s academics.

 - Diagnosis on the Autism Spectrum or related disability and enrolled in a high school or 766-day school that participates in the PLAT program.

 - Minimum of 3rd-grade reading ability.

-- For placement in a court internship and/or law firm or related business, candidates must be selected by their school and screened by AHEF to meet behavioral and professional standards.
+- For placement in a court internship, candidates must be selected by their school and screened by AHEF to meet program requirements.

 B. School District Requirements: